 - Such grants are very specific and often very technical in nature.

-The fact is, while there is indeed some limited grant money available to business, it is not for individuals, not for startups, and also is very difficult to get.
+The fact is, while there is indeed some limited grant money available to businesses, it’s not for individuals, not for startups, and also is very difficult to get.

-That said, if in fact you do think you might qualify for some of this R&D research grant money, then the place to go is the U.S. government’s Small Business Innovation Research (SBIR) program and its Small Business Technology Transfer (SBBR) programs.
+That said, if, in fact, you do think you might qualify for some of this R&D research grant money, then the place to go is the U.S. government’s Small Business Innovation Research (SBIR) program and its Small Business Technology Transfer (STTR) programs.
 SBIR/STTR does in fact offer grants to companies that are involved in high-tech R&D. When looking for a federal grant, this is your best bet.
-For more information, go to SBIR.gov by clicking the link above.
+For more information, go to SBIR.gov.

 Additionally, you might consider conducting an online search for the terms “business grants” and the name of the federal agency that may need your goods or services.

-All of that said, it is probably better to think of these sorts of opportunities as federal contracts as opposed to free grants.
+All of that said, it’s probably better to think of these sorts of opportunities as federal contracts as opposed to free grants.
 If you do that, then the answer is that yes, there is federal grant money available.